goderich/dissertation/dissertation.md

 Li [-@li1981, p.
 255] further suggests that the correspondence should be reconstructed as \*-d in Proto-Atayalic, and supports this claim with the PAn form \*paNid 'wing'.
 This is problematic, because the Seediq dialects all have the same reflex, whereas Atayal dialects can have either /t/ or /ʔ/ in this correspondence, which would logically require \*-d to also occur in Proto-Atayal.
 However, **there is no evidence for a \*d phoneme in Proto-Atayal**, since Proto-Atayalic \*d changed to Proto-Atayal \*r: Proto-Atayalic \*dawriq > Proto-Atayal \*rawɹiq 'eyes'.

 Careful readers may have noticed that the correspondences in @tbl:gs-t-correspondence occur in a very specific environment, and not just word-finally.
 With a few exceptions, they are only found in the final syllable *-lit*/*-liʔ*.^[Skikun *kwaniʔ* 'eagle' is likely a sporadic change.
-Matu'uwal *ʔangriʔ* 'housefly', as well as the unexpected correspondences in 'mouse' and 'to flow' are addressed further in the text.]
+Matu'uwal *ʔaŋriʔ* 'housefly', as well as the unexpected correspondences in 'mouse' and 'to flow' are addressed further in the text.]
 We can hardly accept a phoneme to occur only in such a specific environment.
 A more likely scenario is a sound change with existing phonemes.

 Another counter-argument to Li's reconstruction of \*d is the behaviour of verbs with this correspondence when suffixed.
 At least two verbs 'to flow' and 'to peel' can be found with this correspondence, and they both have \<c\> /t͡s/ in Plngawan when suffixed, as seen in @tbl:gs-t-correspondence-verbs.